SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Amazon_Keyspaces_Service.md

 1. Keep selecting *Next* or *Finish* until the certificate is successfully imported.

-   You should now see the certificate listed as indicated in the example screenshot below.
+   You should now see the certificate listed as shown in the example screenshot below.

    ![Add Certificate](~/user-guide/images/aks_add_certificate.png)